mozilla/firefoxos-quick-start/guide.md

         indicator.className = battery.charging ? "charging" : "";
       }
     })();

-(more detail about code above)
+In the code sample above, once you confirm that the [Battery API](https://developer.mozilla.org/en-US/docs/DOM/window.navigator.battery) is supported, you can add event listeners for `chargingchange` and `levelchange` to update the element's display.

-Check the WebAPI page frequently to keep up to date with device API statuses!
+Check the [Web APIs](https://wiki.mozilla.org/WebAPI) page frequently to keep up to date with device API statuses!

 ##WebRT APIs##
 *  (No clue)